Crawford Goldsby: Family

 Crawford's father, George Goldsby, was from Perry County, Alabama, a sergeant of the Tenth United States Cavalry, and a Buffalo Soldier.
-His mother was a Cherokee freedman, with mixed African, Native, and white ancestry.
+His mother Ellen Beck Goldsby Lynch was a Cherokee freedwoman of mixed African, Native, and white ancestry.
+She was a citizen of the Cherokee Nation born in the Delaware District, is listed on the Dawes Rolls, and had Cherokee heritage through her father's side.
+His mother and her parents, Tempe and Luge Beck, were once enslaved people owned by Cherokee Nation citizen Jeffery Beck; they continued to reside in Indian Territory after becoming free.
 Crawford Goldsby had one sister, Georgia, and two brothers, Luther and Clarence.
-In a signed deposition on January 29, 1912, George Goldsby stated that he was born in Perry County, Alabama on February 22, 1843.
-His father was Thornton Goldsby of Selma, Alabama and his mother Hester King, who resided on her own place west of Summerfield Road between Selma and Marion, Alabama.
+His siblings are listed on the Dawes Rolls.
+In a signed deposition on January 29, 1912, George Goldsby stated that he was born in Perry County, Alabama, on February 22, 1843.
+His father was Thornton Goldsby of Selma, Alabama, and his mother Hester King, who resided on her own place west of Summerfield Road between Selma and Marion, Alabama.
 George also stated that he had four brothers and two sisters by the same father and mother: Crawford, Abner, Joseph, Blevens, Mary, and Susie.

 George served as a hired servant with a Confederate infantry regiment during the American Civil War.
 While serving during the Battle of Gettysburg, he fled and went to Harrisburg, Pennsylvania, where he worked as a teamster in a Union Army quartermaster unit and subsequently enlisted as a white man in the 21st Pennsylvania Cavalry Regiment under the name of George Goosby.
 (The spelling sometimes varied between Goosbey and Goosley).
-After the Civil War ended, he returned to the Selma, Alabama area.
+After the Civil War ended, he returned to the Selma area.
 During his last visit, rumor spread that he would be captured and lynched for fighting with the Union Army, after which he departed the area for the Indian Territory.
 In 1867, Goldsby enlisted in the 10th Cavalry Regiment (Buffalo Soldier) under his proper name, and by 1872 was promoted to sergeant major.
 After the expiration of his five-year term, he re-enlisted and became first sergeant of Company D, 10th Cavalry.